 Paper check payments

-Bill.com gives you the option to pay your US vendors with ePayments and paper checks.
+Bill.com gives you the option to pay your vendors with paper checks.
 Here are some important details about paper check payments.

-- Check style and envelope issued to the vendor
+- Check styles and envelope issued to the vendor

 - Invitation to connect and get paid electronically